 The cross terms all average to zero, but the squared terms are all the same and are the mean square distance traveled in a single scatter.
-The net result is that the mean square distance after N steps is $Nl^2$ , where $l^2$ is the mean square distance for a single scattering.
-Therefore, we get the result that the average distance from the origin is $\sqrt{N}l$ .
+The net result is that the mean square distance after N steps is Nl^2 , where l^2 is the mean square distance for a single scattering.
+Therefore, we get the result that the average distance from the origin is $\sqrt{N}l$.
 Ask class: how does this depend on the number of dimensions in which the random walk is performed?
 For example, does it matter if we do this in one dimension or three?
 It is basically independent; the coefficient may change somewhat, but the dependence on $N^{1/2}$ doesn't.
 This is an example of how general random walks are.
-Similarly, if the optical depth to escape is $\tau \gg 1$ , the photon typically undergoes $\sim \tau^2$ scatterings before it escapes.
-If the medium is optically thin, $\tau \ll 1$ , of order $\tau$ scatterings on average are required.
-For most rough estimates you can use just $\max(\tau,\tau^2)$ for the number of scatterings.
-In stellar interiors, $\tau\gg 1$ so we're in the random walk limit and can treat the process of radiation transfer as diffusion.
+Similarly, if the optical depth to escape is $\tau \gg 1$, the photon typically undergoes $\sim \tau^2$ scatterings before it escapes.
+If the medium is optically thin, $\tau \ll 1$, of order τ scatterings on average are required.
+For most rough estimates you can use just $\max(\tau, \tau^2)$ for the number of scatterings.
+In stellar interiors, $\tau \gg 1$ so we're in the random walk limit and can treat the process of radiation transfer as diffusion.
 In fact, this leads to some rather dramatic results, so let's try an example.

-At the end of the movie "Star Trek: Generations", the nasty weapon employed by the bad guy was a rocket that, when it hit a star, stopped all fusion in the star.
-This resulted in a virtually instantaneous explosion of the star.
-Aside from the other physics-violating problems with this (the faster-than-light rocket, the faster-than-light light recording the explosion, and so on), the reaction wouldn't be nearly this fast.
-Assuming that photons in the Sun travel by diffusion, that the Sun has a uniform density and is completely ionized, and that the photon cross section is always equal to the Thomson cross section, Ask class: approximately how long would it take photons to diffuse from the center of the Sun to the surface?
+Suppose that photons in the Sun travel by diffusion, that the Sun has a uniform density and is completely ionized, and that the photon cross section is always equal to the Thomson cross section, Ask class: approximately how long would it take photons to diffuse from the center of the Sun to the surface?
 I'll provide necessary numbers for opacities, etc.